Article 53 of Regulation (EC) 1107/2009: Emergency authorisations

 Under certain circumstances it is possible to grant an emergency use of a plant protection product to place on the market for a period not exceeding 120 days, for a limited and controlled use where such a measure is necessary because of a danger which cannot be contained by any other reasonable means, as set out in Article 53 of Regulation (EC) 1107/2009.

 HSE has reviewed its procedures to improve the handling and efficiency of Article 53 applications and ensure that we cover our costs in full.

 HSE has produced a new application form for Article 53 applications (form CRD9).
 Applicants should no longer use the CRD3 application form to request emergency authorisation.
 The CRD3 application form will now only be accepted for Article 51 Extensions of Authorisation for Minor Use (EAMU) applications.

 The CRD9 form clearly outlines the information required to support an application for Article 53 emergency authorisation of a product.

 The role of the Expert Committee on Pesticides (ECP) in considering applications for emergency authorisations

 All Article 53 applications HSE accepts will be considered by the ECP.
 The ECP will advise the Minister of their recommendation.
-The final decision on whether authorisation can be issued will be made by the Minister.
-Further advice on the role of the ECP and dates of their meetings can be found at the link below.
+The final decision on whether authorisation can be issued can be made by the Minister for each of the four Devolved Administrations.
+GOV.UK has more advice on the role of the ECP and dates of their meetings .

 On receipt of the application, HSE will first consider the case for need and the degree of urgency.
 Once an application is accepted, HSE will advise applicants of the likely timescale for reaching an authorisation decision.